 Cape Cod: 16 Sweet Escapes

-1. CUTTYHANK
+1. CUTTYHUNK

 2. WASHBURN ISLAND

 This unique island inside Waquoit Bay—part of a state park—offers a rustic ocean escape for all types of boaters, from kayakers to fishermen.
-The island features sandy beaches, walking trails and campsites, which can be reserved from May to October.
+Washburn Island features sandy beaches, walking trails and campsites, which can be reserved from May to October.
 The surrounding waters are warm in season and ideal for swimming and kayaking, and the island makes a good base camp for fishing trips in Vineyard Sound and beyond.

 3. MENEMSHA

-Menemsha Harbor, some 14 nm from Falmouth Harbor, is Martha’s Vineyard’s most isolated and picturesque port—a working harbor that remains home to a stalwart commercial fishing fleet.
-Once you arrive, contact the harbormaster (508) 645-2846, to arrange a slip, mooring or space alongside Dutcher Dock.
+Once you arrive, contact the harbormaster (508) 645-2846, to arrange a slip, mooring, or space alongside Dutcher Dock.
 If conditions allow, you can also drop the hook outside the harbor and dinghy (or swim) to the gorgeous white-sand beach.
-Grab a stuffed quahog or lobster roll at Larsen’s Fish Market, (508) 645-2680, or pick up some fantastic fried fare just up the street at the The Bite, (508) 645-9239.
-Local artists sell everything from copper fish weathervanes and sculptures at The Copperworks, (508) 645-2995; to clothing and gifts at Menemsha Blues (508) 693-9599; or Pandora’s Box (508) 645-9696.
-For ice cream, lobster rolls and more, head for the Menemsha Galley, (508) 645-9819; at the head of the harbor.
+Grab a stuffed quahog or lobster roll at Larsen’s Fish Market.
+Local artists sell copper fish weathervanes and sculptures at The Copperworks.
+For ice cream, lobster rolls and more, head for the Menemsha Galley.

-4. HYANNIS HARBOUR
+4. HYANNIS HARBOR

-Centrally located, Hyannis Harbor is an easy run from most any South Cape port, plus it boasts a variety of restaurants, shops, and other attractions.
-Contact the harbormasters office, (508) 790-6273; VHF 9, to see about free dockage along Bismore Park.
-If there’s room, you can go ashore and visit local artists displaying their work in the park, or grab lunch Spanky’s Clam Shack (508) 771-2770; or the Black Cat Tavern, (508) 778-1233.
-Both are kid-friendly.
-Ice cream is available at Ben & Jerry’s next to the Hy-Line Ferry.
-Or drop by the Cape Cod Maritime Museum for a look at the Cape’s nautical past and watch wooden boatbuilding in action.
-On the eastern side of the harbor, you can arrange for a slip at the Hyannis Marina, (508) 790-4000, while you enjoy a drink or something to eat at Tugboats (508) 775-6433; or Trader Ed’s, (508) 790-8686.
-Baxter’s Boat House, (508) 775-4490; next to the Steamship Authority docks, is yet another dock-and-dine option on the harbor.
+Drop by the Cape Cod Maritime Museum for a look at the Cape’s nautical past and watch wooden boatbuilding in action.
+On the eastern side of the harbor, you can arrange for a slip at the Hyannis Marina while you enjoy a drink or something to eat at Tugboats or Trader Ed’s.
+Baxter’s Boat House, next to the Steamship Authority docks, is yet another dock-and-dine option on the harbor.

 5. VINEYARD HAVEN

-Vineyard Haven is short run from Hyannis (18 nm), Falmouth (5 nm) or Wood’s Hole (6 nm) and offers boating amenities galore.
+Vineyard Haven is short run from Hyannis (18 nm), Falmouth (5 nm), or Wood’s Hole (6 nm) and offers boating amenities galore.
 You can drop off passengers at the Owen Park town dock then anchor in the outer harbor or secure a mooring for the day, night or weekend (reservations are recommended in summer).
 Call the harbormasters, who are always ready to help.
 Once ashore, there are many shops and restaurants to explore nearby.
-Don’t miss the homemade ice cream at Mad Martha’s, harborside dining at The Black Dog Tavern or the fresh seafood-in-the-rough at the Net Result on Beach Road.
+Don’t miss the homemade ice cream at Mad Martha’s, harborside dining at The Black Dog Tavern, or the fresh seafood-in-the-rough at the Net Result on Beach Road.

 6. MONOMOY